sicchio/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ## FINAL SELF-ASSESSMENT

 * Please name your file as yourname_final_assessment.pdf
-* Direct Message as pdf to deangela on Slack.

 **Of Project**
 * Critically analyze/evaluate your senior project process and progress